Community & Environment

 Horst Engineering is a member of The Connecticut Green Building Council.

 1% For The Planet

-Thread Rolling Inc. joined 1% For The Planet in 2008.
-This non-profit organization, with more than 1000 member companies was founded in 2002, 1% For The Planet has inspired members of the business community to contribute 1% of sales to environmental groups around the world.
+Our thread rolling business joined 1% For The Planet in 2008.
+This non-profit organization, with more than 1,000 member companies was founded in 2002.
+1% For The Planet has inspired members of the business community to contribute 1% of sales to environmental groups around the world.
 Yvon Chouinard, founder of Patagonia Inc., and Craig Mathews, owner of Blue Ribbon Flies, created 1% For The Planet to encourage more businesses to support environmental groups.
 The mission is “Use market forces to drive positive environmental change by inspiring companies to give.”
-Membership demonstrates that Thread Rolling Inc. and Horst Engineering care about sustainable business practices.
+Membership demonstrates that the Horst Engineering cares about sustainable business practices.

 Environmental & Conservation Organizations

 Additionally, many of our employees are hikers, cyclists, trail runners, fisherman, hunters, and other lovers of the environment.
-Some of the conservation, outdoors, and environmental organizations that have received support from Thread Rolling Inc. and Horst Engineering are:
+Some of the conservation, outdoors, and environmental organizations that have received support are:

 - Appalachian Mountain Club

 - Northern Connecticut Land Trust

 - International Mountain Bike Association